mtn6901/To-Do-List/README.md

-To Do List using useState and useEffect
+To Do List using useState and useEffect.

-Data is stored in local storage
+Data is stored in local storage.